statsfm/web/static/careers.md

 # Backend Engineer

-We are looking for a highly skilled TypeScript backend developer who can help us take the platform to the next level
+We are looking for **two** highly skilled TypeScript backend developers who can help us take the platform to the next level

 At stats.fm, you will be responsible for:
 - Building (and thinking of) new exciting features